cocos/cocos-docs/en/extension/your-first-extension.md

 # Your First Package

-In this article, you will learn how to create a simple Cocos Creator package and get introduced to the basics.
+In this section, developers will learn how to create a simple Cocos Creator package and get introduced to the basics.

-In this walkthrough, you will add a new package, register a menu item in Cocos Creator's main menu and register an IPC message in your script.
+This walkthrough covers, addding a new package, registering a menu item in Cocos Creator's main menu and registering an IPC message in scripts.

 ## Create a New Package

-Let's start by first creating an empty folder called "hello-world".
+First create an empty folder called "hello-world".
 After that, inside the folder, create two new files - "main.js" and "package.json".
 The structure of the package should look like this:

 ```
 hello-world